clear-code/disableaboutconfig/README.md

 disableaboutconfig
 ==================

-Disable about:config feature of Firefox.
+Disable about:config feature of Firefox and Thunderbird.